 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Livigno in Italy? - Our chalets in Livigno enjoy a great combination of low prices thanks to its duty free status and high altitude that is relatively snow-sure, all set in a pleasant alpine ambience near to the Swiss border.
-Or perhaps as a possible alternative suggestion how about Saas-Fee in Switzerland? - The Saas Fee ski resort is an attractive, purpose-built resort set in a sunny position, with spectacular views and a small area of intermediate slopes.
-Check out our sister site www.ski-chalet-switzerland.co.uk for some great deals on chalets and apartment rentals in Saas Fee.
-[Less]
+For example have you considered Chamonix in France? - Our chalets in Chamonix enjoy a traditional tourist town with a great atmosphere and towering mountains, offering stunning views and off-piste.
+Or perhaps as a possible alternative suggestion how about in ? - [Less]

 Slovakia literally lies in the heart of Europe, bordering Austria, the Czech Republic, Poland, the Ukraine and Hungary.
 The country boasts nine national parks, and there is hardly a mountain not under natural protection.
 Slovakia is a primarily mountainous country and this, along with the midland climate, create great skiing conditions.
 Above all, the Tatras enjoy these ideal natural conditions, where winter sports developed in the local centres from the 19th century.
 Today, in addition to the famous ski centres in the Tatras and Fatras, there are also many centres in smaller mountains with good pistes, so that it’s possible to ski in nearly every Slovakian region.